yogi428/codewithC/README.md

 <body>
     <h1>User Signup Page</h1>

     <p>This program implements a simple user signup process where users can choose a username and password.
-It checks if the chosen username is available, saves the user's information to a file, and creates a user-specific file for additional information.</p>
+It checks if the chosen username is available, saves the user's information to a file, and creates a user specific file for additional information.</p>

     <h2>Table of Contents</h2>
     <ul>